shivam340/ServiceBinderExample/README.md

-          - Now u can any public method of service from activity using object of service
+          - Now u can call any public method of service from activity using object of service

                 if (mIsBound) {
                     mUnLeashedService.doSomeHeavyWorkHere();